Yes Bank customers scramble for cash withdrawal at branches, most ATMs run dry

 To soothe the hassled customers, Yes Bank's administer Prashant Kumar in a statement issued on Friday said that there was no need for panic and the bank was working to bring the situation under control before April 3 -- time till when the moratorium remains in place.
 "The current moratorium has been brought into effect keeping the depositors' interest in mind and towards restoring their confidence.

 "Our working hours are Monday-Saturday (9 am to 8 pm)," it added.
-Stock of Yes Bank came under heavy selling pressure on Friday and plunged by more than 84 per cent intra-day before closing the day down by 56 per cent at Rs 16.20 apiece on BSE.
+The stock of Yes Bank came under heavy selling pressure on Friday and plunged by more than 84 percent intra-day before closing the day down by 56 percent at Rs 16.20 apiece on BSE.

-Country's largest lender SBI, which has evinced interest for 49 per cent stake in the private sector lender, said it is evaluating the draft reconstruction scheme for Yes Bank.
-"We have received draft scheme of reconstruction for Yes Bank.
+Country's largest lender SBI, which has evinced interest for 49 percent stake in the private sector lender, said it is evaluating the draft reconstruction scheme for Yes Bank.
+"We have received a draft scheme of reconstruction for Yes Bank.
 Our investment and legal team is doing due diligence," Chairman Rajnish Kumar told reporters in Mumbai on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)